cedricherman/NSF_Award/README.md

 The National Science Foundation is a federal agency that supports the most promising research ideas from all sciences and engineering fields except medical sciences.
 This is an end-to-end project were the following pipeline was designed:

 1. Download NSF Award, historical data is available on the NSF website and open to the public.
-Each fiscal year has one zip file and each zip file contains all awards for that year in an xml format.
+Each fiscal year has one zip file and each zip file contains all awards for that year in an xml format.<br>
   Python modules :<br>
           - requests<br>
           - zipfile<br>

-2. Read each award xml file and create a structured data file Python modules :<br>
+2. Read each award xml file and create a structured data file<br>
+  Python modules :<br>
           - BeautifulSoup<br>
           - nltk<br>
           - multiprocessing<br>

 3. Cleaning and wrangling.
-Text data has abbreviations and contents such as web link that are not desirable in this study.
+Text data has abbreviations and contents such as web link that are not desirable in this study.<br>
   Python modules :<br>
           - pandas<br>
           - sklearn<br>
           - re<br>
           - itertools<br>

 4. Award Type Classification.
-Prediction of award type.
+Prediction of award type.<br>
   Python modules :<br>
           - utilsvectorizer (custom module for vectorization, Bag of words, N-grams)<br>
           - Abstract_transformation (custom  module to clean Abstract data)<br>